 - Contact the TSAC Call Center at 800-342-1663 with technical questions about your account.

 - Deadline for Dual Lottery Grant application submission is September 15 for fall, February 1 for spring and May 15 for summer semesters.

 - NOTE: If you are taking courses at both APSU and NSCC, you must name APSU as your home school on the eGrands application in order for us to apply the funding to your account accurately.
-If you need to change that selection on your applicaiton, log in to the Student Portal or click here and look for the "Change of Institution" form.
+If you need to change that selection on your applicaiton, log in to the Student Portal or click here for the "Change of Institution" form.
 Print this page, complete it and fax to TSAC as instructed - there is not an online option for this particular form.

 - If a student uses DEG funding for more than the first four courses, any additional DEG funds received for the next four courses (another $1,200 maximum) will be deducted from his/her HOPE scholarship during the first semester of his/her freshman year.
 When applying for the grant, the student completes an Additional Course Acknowledgement form, signing it electronically stating their understanding of how this additional course funding works.
 The maximum amount a student may receive for those additional four courses is $600 per semester, $1,200 per year.
 If you have any questions about this, please contact our office.